 Rhys Vineyards aspires to make great wines from unique and expressive vineyards.
-In this pursuit, they select five different sites in the Santa Cruz Mountains for growing Pinot Noir, Chardonnay and Syrah.
+In this pursuit, they select five different sites in the Santa Cruz Mountains and one in Anderson Valley for growing Pinot Noir, Chardonnay and Syrah.
 They believe that unique vineyard expression is the key to truly great wine, and they use the following practices in adhering to these values:

 A relentless, spare-no-expense focus on producing the best possible fruit in the vineyard; Carefully selected cool weather sites that offer interesting and expressive soil character; Natural winemaking with minimal intervention.